movasaq/Factorial-recursive-C/README.md

 # Factorial-C
-write program to calculating Factorial of number
+write a program to calculating Factorial of number

 just compile and Run and Enter a number